-The seed of my spiritual journey goes back to the music of George Harrison whose use of Indian instruments and deeply reflective lyrics (e.g. ‘Within You and Without You’ in 1967) bowled me over.
+The seeds of my spiritual journey go back to the music of George Harrison whose use of Indian instruments and Eastern-influenced lyrics (e.g. ‘Within You and Without You’ ) bowled me over.
 While in high school, I closely followed Harrison’s involvement with Maharishi Mahesh Yogi and I soon chose to be initiated into Transcendental Meditation (TM) and received my first mantra.

-Ram Dass and Neem Karoli Baba have been my major mentors over the many decades.
-In the early years, RD made time to get together with me and hash through the ‘pressing concerns’ of my life.
-The most opening experience was in 1973 sitting alone with Ram Dass for a few hours as he guided me through a practice to cut through the attachment of an addiction.
+Ram Dass and Neem Karoli Baba (his teacher) have been my major mentors over the many decades.
+I had a particularly life-changing experience in 1973 sitting alone with Ram Dass for a few hours as he guided me through a practice to cut through the attachment of an addiction.
 After some minutes, he whispered that Maharaji (Neem Karoli Baba) was now in the room to join us in this project ( Maharaji had left his body some months before this meeting).
 The ‘help’ was an overwhelming experience of total unconditional love.
 I wept and wept as Ram Dass held me as I experienced Maharaji’s presence.
 And I’ve felt so deeply connected to both Maharaji and Ram Dass ever since.
 The other huge 1970s experience was spending a summer at the just opened Naropa Institute in Boulder, CO studying daily with Ram Dass, Chogyam Trungpa Rimpoche, Bhagavan Das, Joseph Goldstein, and others.

-However, things changed.
+However, things changed in the late 1970s.
 After my first marriage dissolved, I simply dropped everything that was a spiritual practice, and pushed it away like it never existed.
 I went on to receive two college degrees.
-I found that being in my head as an academic was far easier than doing ‘spiritual work’.
-I went back to smoking 3 packs of cigarettes daily among other things.
-However, at the urging of a friend, I attended a weeklong Omega retreat in 1987 with Ram Dass (accompanied by Krishna Das).
-I had avoided them for some years prior to this retreat.
+I found that being in my head as an academic was far easier than doing personal growth work.
+However, at the urging of a friend, I attended a weeklong Omega retreat in 1987 with Ram Dass (accompanied by the kirtan leader Krishna Das).
+I had avoided them since 1976.

-Once again, I surrendered to wanting to wake up my consciousness.
-Krishna Das, whom I had not seen since the 1970s, now re-emerged into public settings with his kirtans.
+Once again, I wanted to wake up my consciousness.
+Krishna Das, whom I had not seen since 1975, now re-emerged into public settings with his kirtans.
 I was smitten with kirtan all over again.
-I instantly felt that ‘at home’ feeling in my heart when hearing him.
-The experience of feeling ‘at home’ in my heart created an impetus to continue the kirtan practice again.
-In the early 2000’s, a local kirtan wallah named Shubalananda greatly encouraged me and graciously invited me to accompany him with my harmonium at his kirtans.
+I instantly felt the ‘at home’ feeling in my heart when hearing him.
+The experience of feeling ‘at home’ in my heart created the impetus to immerse myself in kirtan again.